Kris-LIBIS/plupload-rails/README.md

     //= require moxie
     //= require plupload.dev

+    // optional, but required if you want have checksums (default on for chunks).
+    //= require spark-md5

+    // Or replace all above with:
+    //= require plupload.full

     // optional, only needed if you'd like to use plupload localized
     //= require plupload/i18n/de

     // optional, but recommended. it sets generic settings like flash url, etc.
     //= require plupload.settings

-    // optional, only if you want to use the jquery integration
+    // optional, only if you want to use the widget
     //= require jquery.plupload.queue

+    // optional, only if you want to use the jquery UI widget
+    //= require jquery.ui.plupload

 Add to your application stylesheet:

     //= require jquery.plupload.queue
+    //    or
+    //= require jquery.ui.plupload

 For Rails 4, add to config/initializors/assets.rb: